Vyral/base-template/_posts/2019-05-09-how-technology-is-changing-the-real-estate-landscape.md

 {% include youtube.html %}

-If you’re fearful of being replaced by technology, don’t be.
-Today we’ll share a few important points on how we as an industry can make technological advances work for us, instead of against us.
+<p style="text-align: center;"><em>If you’re fearful of being replaced by technology, don’t be.
+Today we’ll share a few important points on how we as an industry can make technological advances work for us, instead of against us.</em></p>

 Technology has changed our industry a lot since I first went into business 18 years ago, and even more so since my father (and his father) got there start decades before me.&nbsp;